-Wednesday 1 April 2015
+Wednesday, 1 April 2015

 Final Production Diary

-During this project, I have learnt new skills within the software Premiere as well as the typical and successful conventions of the products: a music video, a magazine advert and a digipak.
+software Premiere as well as the typical and successful conventions of the

+my chosen song to the footage I filmed for my video.
 The entire process of this particular project did prove to be quite difficult, especially when comparing it to my foundation portfolio.
 Most of this was due to the new software Premiere and learning about the wide variety of tools I needed to learn and use, especially how to edit the green screen scenes.
 The whole project was also very time consuming, and if I could do my music video again I would organise my time more efficiently as I didn’t predict how long my entire music video would take me.
 Filming was also a new activity.
 Compared to last year where I only had photo shoots, filming needed a lot more preparation.
 This is something I will consider for the future, if I ever take on any filming projects.

 My magazine advert and digipak were also significantly important.
 Over the past couple of weeks, I have been focusing on these products, particularly my digipak.
 I found this ancillary task a lot harder than I imagined as in order for it to look professional, a lot of research had to be carried out.
 I often found myself going over my research tasks and searching for further examples to help me with my work.
 I also feel the particular genre ‘rock’ is a hard genre to professionally display on a digipak.
 This is why I also looked at previous albums and digipak examples from The Pretty Reckless for inspiration, and used professional-looking photos from my photo shoot.
 I also believe the photo of my magazine advert was the main professional aspect and over the past week I have been alternating the fonts to make it more realistic.